lobelyanaz/pythonprojeleri/README.md

 # Cell Culture Project
-Simple Cell Counter app created with Qt Creator, IDLE.This project is designed to detect and count cells in biomedical images.
+Simple Cell Counter app created with Qt Creator, IDLE.
+This project is designed to detect and count cells in biomedical images.
 It draws the contours of the cells on the uploaded image and displays the results in a graph.